Seán Lemass: Taoiseach (1959–1966)

 On 23 June 1959, Seán Lemass was appointed Taoiseach, on the nomination of Dáil Éireann.
 Many had wondered if Fianna Fáil could survive without de Valera as leader.
 However, Lemass quickly established his control over the party.
-Although he was one of the founding members of Fianna Fáil he was still only fifty-nine years old, seventeen years younger than the nearly blind de Valera.
+Although he was one of the founding members of Fianna Fáil he was still only fifty-nine years old, seventeen years younger than De Valera.

 The change of personnel in Fianna Fáil was also accompanied by a change of personnel in Fine Gael, with James Dillon becoming leader upon Richard Mulcahy's retirement in 1959, and Labour, in which Brendan Corish succeeded William Norton in 1960.
 A generation of leaders who had dominated Irish politics for over three decades had moved off the stage of history – although neither Fine Gael nor Labour's new leaders initiated major policy changes on the level of Lemass's.

 Lemass also initiated several changes in the cabinet.
 He is credited with providing a transition phase between the old guard and a new generation of professional politicians.
 Younger men such as Brian Lenihan, Charles Haughey, Patrick Hillery and Donogh O'Malley were all given their first cabinet portfolios by Lemass, and ministers who joined under de Valera, such as Jack Lynch, Neil Blaney and Kevin Boland were promoted by the new Taoiseach.
 Similarly, several members of the old guard retired from politics during the Lemass era.
 By 1965, Frank Aiken was the only de Valera veteran remaining in government, and would become the only founder-member of Fianna Fáil to survive Lemass as a member of the government and the Dáil.

 The term Lemass era is used by author and academic Brian Girvin to describe the period of economic change between 1959 and 1966.
 It is so termed because Lemass came from a business background, unlike the more academic and religious de Valera, and this was seen as a factor in the economic turnaround at the time.
 However, factors other than the leadership of Lemass had a role to play in the change in Ireland at the time – a generation of young politicians born after the Civil War, the presence of T. K. Whitaker in the Department of Finance and the arrival of television all had a role.

 During the Lemass era, the IDA greatly refocused its efforts on attracting quality industry, RTÉ was created, whilst population decline and emigration halted somewhat, and the Programme for Economic Expansion was implemented.

 The period also saw the destruction of much of Georgian Dublin to make way for modern buildings, and the resettlement of inner-city Dublin communities in new developments such as Ballymun and Tallaght.

 Economic programmes

-Lemass summed up his economic philosophy by copying an often quoted phrase: "A rising tide lifts all boats".
-By this he meant that an upsurge in the Irish economy would benefit both the richest and the poorest.
+Lemass summed up his economic philosophy by copying an often-quoted phrase: "A rising tide lifts all boats".
+By this, he meant that an upsurge in the Irish economy would benefit both the richest and the poorest.